Retro Road Test

 With prices as strong as they are (and rising), and less than 150 examples of this later 255hp model on UK roads, it’d be a shame to drive it every day.
 And why would you want to, frankly?
 The interior is pretty grim for spending a large chunk of your life in, and the novelty factor of driving a two-seat, mid-engined Clio every day would soon wear off.

 If you want a sports car as a daily-driver, buy a Porsche Cayman.
-A Clio V6 is best kept for occasional use, including just to admire in your garage.
+A Clio V6 is best kept for occasional use, not least as an object to admire in your garage.

 How much should I pay?